gabehenreal/TXBtool/README.md

 ### Note:
   1) Selection order\
-     If you have, for example 5 images named 1-0_0.png to 1-0_4.png and want to do TXB-Image combo, you **MUST** select the last image first (which is 1-0_4.png) and then the TXB or the first image if you are doing TXB-TXT combo, otherwise the order exported will be wrong.
+     If you have, for example 5 images named 1-0_0.png to 1-0_4.png and want to do TXB-Image combo, you **MUST** select the last image first (which is 1-0_4.png) and then the TXB (for  a TXB-Image combo) or the first image if you are making "imagelists.txt", otherwise the order exported will be wrong.

   2) Alpha weights\
      Alpha weights dont actually "alter" your export image's alpha but rather is used by the algortithm for handling pixel comparison for PS2 image export and by default is set to 0.3.\